esturdivant-usgs/science-base-automation/README.md

 - It only uploads shapefile (including dbf) and XML files.
 This will be easy to modify; it just hasn’t been done yet.
 - The metadata population routine is hard-coded to a specific metadata template, which should match the structure created by TKME.
-- The bounding box routine is not consistently successful.
+- The bounding box routine is not consistently successful. - You may want to comment it out.
-- The script will overwrite XML files.
-In the future, it may include a means to archive the original XML files.
+- The script overwrites XML files without creating an archive.

 ## How to execute, from the top:
 ### 1. Set up a local directory structure for your data release.